 If you must drive in Europe, be sure to research license requirements in advance.
 In many countries, your American license alone is not enough.
-You may be required to supplement it with an International Driving Permit.
+When you rent a car in Europe, you may be required to also show an International Driving Permit.
 And, because manual transmission vehicles are the norm in Europe, be sure you reserve a car with automatic transmission well in advance to help ensure one is available when you arrive, unless you look forward to driving a stick shift.

 31. Bring good walking shoes

 Whether you’re in a big city like Amsterdam or a smaller town like Maastricht, walking is one of the fastest, scenic, most efficient ways to get around the historic, densely populated continent of Europe.
 Cobblestones are prevalent in towns and cities of all sizes, so flat, comfortable, practical shoes are a definite must.

 Bicycles are very common throughout Europe, perhaps nowhere as much as in The Netherlands where they outnumber people.
 It’s relatively easy to rent a bike throughout much of Europe, especially now that kiosk options exist.

 Sage Advice: Before you hit the road on a bicycle, be sure you know (and follow) these important biking rules!

 33. Take advantage of mass transit when visiting Europe for the first time

 If you don’t use public transportation frequently in the US, European mass transit can sometimes be a bit confusing or even overwhelming.
 Within cities, subways like the Paris Métro and city buses can quickly and affordably get you to the places that are beyond walking or biking distance.